-The fit, previously well-nourished patient undergoing elective surgery could be fasted for up to a week postoperatively without apparent adverse effect on outcomes, provided that fluid and electrolyte needs are met.
-On the other hand, it is well established in multiple studies that malnourished patients benefit from nutritional repletion via either enteral or parenteral routes prior to surgery.
+The previously well-nourished patient undergoing elective surgery could be fasted for up to a week postoperatively, provided fluid and electrolyte needs are met.
+Whether early postoperative nutritional support influences outcomes likely relates to the degree of preoperative malnutrition, number of nutrient deficiencies, and severity of the illness, injury, or surgical procedure.
+The optimal timing and amount of nutrition support following acute illness remain unknown.
+On the other hand, malnourished patients likely benefit from nutritional repletion prior to and after surgery.

 Modern surgical practice has evolved to an expectation of an accelerated (“enhanced”) recovery.
 Enhanced recovery programs generally include early enteral feeding, even in patients undergoing surgery on the gastrointestinal tract, so prolonged periods of postoperative starvation are no longer common practice.
 Such protocols often specify a carbohydrate drink the night before surgery and again shortly before operation.
 Previously well-nourished patients should receive nutritional support after no more than 5 days of postsurgical starvation, and those with ongoing critical illness or severe malnutrition should be given nutritional support immediately.
 The healing of wounds requires energy, protein, lipids, electrolytes, trace elements, and vitamins.
 Depletion of any of these substrates may delay wound healing and predispose to complications, such as infection.
 Nutrient depletion may also delay optimal muscle function, which is important for supporting increased respiratory demands and early mobilization of the patient.